-- In the editor, design your content and click Save and Continue.
+- In the editor, design your content and click Save & Close.

 - Scroll to the Settings & Tracking section and click Edit.

-- Click Accept to confirm you agree to our additional terms.
+- Click Accept to agree to our additional terms.
 You’ll only need to accept the terms once.

 - Click the box next to Track with Mailchimp.